renzpcloud816/tseg-faq/MASS-TORTS-FAQ.md

+> **Note:** The **Mass Torts Template** already includes an existing FAQ Layout.
+> This update only adds new fields and integrates the FAQ Schema functionality.
+> Avoid modifying unrelated fields or layouts.

 # 🧩 ACF Configuration

 1. Navigate to **ACF › Mass Torts Template › Mass Tort Flexible Content › FAQs Layout**.